chilam27/Stock_Price_Prediction/README.md

 :--------------------:|:----------------:|:-------------------:
 Root Mean Square Error| 32.3823361526875 | 34.503165661139754

+## Conclusion

-Because both RMSE of train and test data set are very closed and small, I can say that our model did very well in predicting the stock prices of HSBC (especially predicting the general trend of the future prices).
+Because both RMSE of train and test data set are very closed and small, I can say that the model did very well in predicting the stock prices of HSBC (especially predicting the general trend of the future prices).
 But taking a look at the 30 days prediction, I would not depend on it too much.
-The further into the future the model has to guess, the less accurate and precise the prediction can be.

-## Conclusion
+I am surprised to see that the model's prediction is opposite from mine: that the stock will go down in price.
+If this is true, it will be quite concerning for the bank because the stock price had not gone that low for years.
+Maybe the pandemic might affect the stock market in some way but I do not think that the model took the pandemic into the account here.
+All jokes aside, I could conclude that the further into the future the model has to guess, the less accurate and precise the prediction can be.
+I felt that this project would be very beneficial to those who are investors than traders.
+The reason being traders need precision while investors only need to know the trend of the stock price.

+Overall, I believed that I did a very good job of analyzing the HSBC stock and implementing the stacked LSTM model to predict the future close price.
+Something I could change if I revisit this project is to try different numbers of hidden layers for the model and the layers itself to see if it can better predict the price.
+I could also use a different performance metric, such as mean absolute error (MAE), to determine the performance of the model.

+If I were to continue this project, I would spend more time to develop a stronger trading plan that involves different special candlesticks/ patterns and presented it in the EDA section.
+It would also be very interesting to compare different models' performances (such as stacked LSTM and a different model where I can have the candlesticks/ patterns as variables instead of only the closing price) to see whether there is any model out there that can beat a deep learning model in predicting stock prices.

 ## Author